Saudi-US

 Deputy

-Kerry at his residence in Washington on the first day of the trip and discussed
+Crown Prince kicked off the visit by meeting U.S. Secretary of State John Kerry at his residence in Washington on the first day of the trip, and discussed ways to boost Saudi-U.S. relations and other issues.

-arrival in Washington, Deputy Crown Prince Mohammed bin Salman was happy to
+Upon arrival in Washington, Deputy Crown Prince Mohammed bin Salman was happy to

 announce that Custodian of the Two Holy Mosques King Salman bin Abdulaziz Al